wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/unit-testing.rst

 Our subsystem will be an Infinite Recharge intake mechanism containing a piston and a motor: the piston deploys/retracts the intake, and the motor will pull the Power Cells inside.
 Since it won't do anything, we don't want the motor to run if the intake mechanism isn't deployed.

-To provide a "clean slate" for each test, we need to implement a function to destroy the object and free all hardware allocations.
-In Java, this is done by implementing `AutoCloseable` and `.close()`.
-In C++, this is done with a destructor.
-Inside this function, we destroy each hardware object by calling its `.close()` method in Java or its destructor in C++.
+To provide a "clean slate" for each test, we need to have a function to destroy the object and free all hardware allocations.
+In Java, this is done by implementing the ``AutoCloseable`` interface and its ``.close()`` method, destroying each member object by calling its ``.close()`` method - an object without a ``.close()`` method probably doesn't need to be closed.
+In C++, the default destructor will be called automatically when the object goes out of scope and will call destructors of member objects.

 .. note:: This example can be easily adapted to the command-based paradigm by having ``Intake`` inherit from ``SubsystemBase``.